 Extended Circumstance Leave

 Holidays must not be taken during term time.
-The Government has recently made amendments to the Education (Pupil Registration) Regulations which came into force on 1st September 2013.
-The amendment states Head teachers may not grant any leave of absence for holidays during the term time unless there are exceptional circumstances.
+The amendments to the Education (Pupil Registration) Regulations (2013) states Head teachers may not grant any leave of absence for holidays during the term time unless there are exceptional circumstances.

 Parents needing leave of absence for exceptional circumstances should contact the school and attend a meeting with the Attendance Support Worker.
 The exceptional reason should be outlined in detail and evidenced.
 Wanting to take advantage of off-peak holiday prices is not an exceptional circumstance.